International Convention Centre Sydney: Controversy

 The 1989 Sir John Sulman Medal for Public Architecture was awarded to Philip Cox Richardson Taylor Partners as joint winners for Sydney Exhibition Centre, Darling Harbour which was demolished in 2014 to make way for the new development.
-Architects John Andrews and Philip Cox spoke out over the demolition of the Sydney Convention and Exhibition Centre completed in 1988, criticising the fact that the existing structures had not been incorporated into the new development.
+Architects John Andrews and Philip Cox spoke out over the demolition of the Sydney Convention & Exhibition Centre completed in 1988, criticising the fact that the existing structures had not been incorporated into the new development.

 Facilities

 ICC Sydney consists of three conjoined key structures: